 High quality monetized content, engaged viewers, and high traffic help fuel the ecosystem with advertising dollars.
 Enabling monetization funds the channel owner and provides an opportunity for advertisers and brands to reach audiences with on demand relevant content.

 Revenue streams for YouTube

 YouTube offers several ways to make money on and off of YouTube, and in partnership with external third-party services.
 Channels can turn on monetization at any time, but revenue grows only after the channel builds a large, loyal, and engaged audience.
 Once a channel begins to monetize with ads, it can identify additional revenue streams based on its business strategy.

 Advertising is the most common way channels earn money on YouTube.
-Once channels enable monetization, they may also start getting a proportion of revenue from YouTube Red, allocated by a percentage of watch time/views.
+Once channels enable monetization, they may also start getting a proportion of revenue from YouTube Premium, allocated by a percentage of watch time/views.

 Additional ways to earn revenue on YouTube include:

 - Enabling Super Chat on live streams (for eligible channels).